 Keep in mind that you might be charged an inactivity fee if your account stays dormant for too long.
 To make sure you’re not charged this fee, set up an automatic transfer of $1 to your account every 2-3 months.

 Once everything is set up, you will need to repeat the process for every card until all five or done, or you reach your maximum budget – whichever comes sooner.

 Netspend is not the only place where you can get a 5% interest rate on your savings.
 In fact, in our research, we found quite a few other options, some of which have even higher rates.
 Let’s have a look at what these alternatives are.

 DCU, short for Digitial (Federal) Credit Union, is a credit union based in Massachusetts.
-They serve customers in all of the 50 states and have some 900,000 members.
+They serve customers in all 50 states and have some 900,000 members.

 With DCU being a federal credit union, you get insurance on your account through the NCUA, so it’s as safe as it can ever be.

 They also offer a mobile banking app, which is available for both Android and Apple devices.
 The inclusion of an app should make managing your money relatively easy.